Taylor Sheesh

 John Mac Lane Coronel (born November 29, 1994), better known by their stage name Taylor Sheesh, is a Filipino drag queen known for impersonating the American singer-songwriter Taylor Swift.
 Having opened for RuPaul's Drag Race contestants in the Philippines, Sheesh has been professionally impersonating Swift since 2017.

 Sheesh rose to national and international fame in 2023 after videos of her (Note: Coronel's pronouns are he/him.
 However, when he performs as Sheesh, Sheesh's pronouns are she/her.
 This article uses both sets of pronouns accordingly.) free-of-cost shows that emulate the Eras Tour, Swift's 2023–2024 concert tour, in the malls of Philippine cities such as Quezon City, Cebu City, Taguig and Metro Manila went viral on social media.
 Publications have described Sheesh as "the Philippines' top Taylor Swift impersonator" and her shows as an alternative experience to the Eras Tour.
+In 2026, Sheesh participated in the fourth season of the reality television show Drag Race Philippines.

 Early life

 John Mac Lane Coronel grew up in Manila, the Philippines.
 His father was a car electrician and his mother is a housewife.
 He became a fan of Taylor Swift in 2009, at age 15, while he was a high school student of Sta.
 Catalina National High School in Antipolo, Rizal.
 He listened to Swift's 2009 single "Fifteen", following her music ever since, and "memorising all her mannerisms—her moves, her songs and choreography".
 His first drag impersonation was of American singer Lady Gaga, when he dressed as her to a nightclub, participated in a "lip-sync battle" contest there unplanned, and won the competition.
 Coronel was hired to perform drag in the shows organized by the club's manager, and eventually opened for a few RuPaul's Drag Race contestants in the Philippines.
 He started impersonating Swift in 2017.
 Coronel stated, "I watched some of her live performances on YouTube and memorized how she performs, how she flicks her hair.
 How she awkwardly dances."
 His drag name, Taylor Sheesh, is a combination of Swift's first name and the slang word "sheesh" used to express exasperation.
 Coronel credited Filipino drag queens Viñas DeLuxe and Marina Summers, contestants of the first season of Drag Race Philippines, with helping improve his drag, aesthetic, brand, and performances.

 In 2022, Coronel was discovered by an event organizer when she attended an album-listening party for Swift's second re-recorded album, Red (Taylor's Version), dressed as Swift in Market!
 Market!, a shopping mall in Taguig.